 Removing shared food/condiment/utensil stations and beverage dispensers.

-Encouraging everyone not to share food or unwashed plates, cups, or utensils.
+Discouraging the sharing of food or unwashed plates, cups, or utensils.

 Making sure that kitchen staff are following safe-food handling protocols.

 For sleeping areas, consider providing single occupancy sleeping quarters or maximizing distance between beds with head to toe sleeping positions.

 Avoid in-person gatherings such as social events.
 Meetings may be conducted remotely with video conferencing software.

 Ensure physical distancing is maximized during group transportation (e.g., shuttle busses).
 This may require multiple vehicles, larger vehicles, or more trips with fewer employees.